 This formula does require CONTROL SHIFT ENTER.
 Note: if a search word is found multiple times in a cell it counts as only 1.

-When It WON’T Work!
+When It WON’T work!

 Jon’s LOOKUP & SEARCH solution works perfectly if only one search word is found within the city names.
 If multiple words are found then, due to the nature of the LOOKUP function’s approximate match, the last search word found is what would appear in column ‘Partial Match Filter’.

-For example: In cell A344 we find ‘Redwood City’.
+Example: In cell A344 we find ‘Redwood City’.
 This contains search words ‘wood’ and ‘City’ but the last search word ‘wood’ appears in cell C344.

 If you want to prioritize the words then I would suggest changing the word order in field ‘Filter List’.